kedro-org/kedro/docs/source/nodes_and_pipelines/pipeline_registry.md

 2. Calling the `create_pipeline()` function exposed by the `<package_name>.pipelines.<pipeline_name>` module
 3. Validating that the constructed object is a [`Pipeline`](/api/kedro.pipeline.Pipeline)

-If any of these steps fail, `find_pipelines()` raises an appropriate warning and skips the current pipeline but continues traversal.
+By default, if any of these steps fail, `find_pipelines()` (or `find_pipelines(raise_errors=False)`) raises an appropriate warning and skips the current pipeline but continues traversal.
+During development, this enables you to run your project with some pipelines, even if other pipelines are broken or works in progress.

+If you specify `find_pipelines(raise_errors=True)`, the autodiscovery process will fail upon the first error.
+In production, this ensures errors are caught up front, and pipelines do not get excluded accidentally.

 The mapping returned by `find_pipelines()` can be modified, meaning you are not limited to the pipelines returned by each of the `create_pipeline()` functions found above.
 For example, to add a data engineering pipeline that isn't part of the default pipeline, add it to the dictionary *after* constructing the default pipeline: